Dansby Swanson Player Props: Cubs vs. Nationals

 Nationals Pitching Rankings

-- The 7.7 strikeouts per nine innings compiled by the Nationals pitching staff ranks 27th in MLB.
+- The Nationals pitching staff ranks 27th in MLB with a collective 7.7 strikeouts per nine innings.

-- The Nationals have a 4.59 team ERA that ranks 20th among all league pitching staffs.
+- The Nationals have the 20th-ranked team ERA among all league pitching staffs (4.61).

-- Nationals pitchers combine to rank 15th in baseball in home runs allowed (31 total, 1.1 per game).
+- Nationals pitchers combine to rank 17th in baseball in home runs surrendered (33 total, 1.2 per game).

-- Gore (3-1) takes the mound for the Nationals in his sixth start of the season.
-He's put together a 3.00 ERA in 27 2/3 innings pitched, with 35 strikeouts.
+- Williams (1-1 with a 4.10 ERA and 17 strikeouts in 26 1/3 innings pitched) makes the start for the Nationals, his sixth of the season.

-- His last appearance came on Wednesday against the New York Mets, when the lefty went six innings, surrendering one earned run while giving up four hits.
+- The righty last pitched on Thursday against the New York Mets, when he went five innings, allowing four earned runs while giving up nine hits.

+- The 31-year-old has an ERA of 4.10, with 5.8 strikeouts per nine innings, in five games this season.
+Opponents have a .275 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.